LinogeFly/hide-unwanted-streams-on-twitch/test/pages-test-cases.md

 3. Open Settings window.

 ### Expected results
-1. "Blocked games" tab in Settings window should be active.
+1. "Blocked Games" tab in Settings window should be active.
 2. List with blocked games should be shown.

 ## Test case 3